Math

 - Prerequisite: Algebra 2 Honors with minimum grade of B or teacher recommendation

-This course has similar content as Pre-Calculus I, but with more emphasis on the development of concepts.
-The pace at which students are expected to learn new concepts is higher than that of Precalculus 1.
+This course has similar content as Adv Algebra & Trig, but with more emphasis on the development of concepts.
+The pace at which students are expected to learn new concepts is higher than that of Adv Algebra & Trig.

 STATISTICS